SasanLabs/VulnerableApp/docs/ProjectUsage.md

 ### What used to be the solution
 ```
-1. Tool developers had to manually write applications that are prone to separate security flaws that the tool
+1. Tool developers had to manually write applications that are prone to separate security flaws
-they are developing is able to flag.
+that the tool they are developing is able to flag.
 2. Slog it out with unit tests
 ```
 ### Why would the above not work
 ```
-Approach 1: Tool developers have to focus on ways to crash test their apps, which is cumbersome as each might have to
+Approach 1: Tool developers have to focus on ways to crash test their apps, which is cumbersome
-develop their own versions of a flawed web-app, debugging those apps might quickly become overwhelming.
+as each might have to develop their own versions of a flawed web-app, which are not reviewed
-Along with that those VulnerableApp's are not reviewed and hence might contain bugs.
+and debugging those apps might quickly become overwhelming.

 Approach 2: Simulating every scenario using unit tests are not feasible.
 ```